tharindu991/ReactAssessment2/README.md

 I used styledComponents to design the form.
 React Hook Form used to setup validation rules and error handling within input fields.
 Axios network library used to fetch data from apis.
+Created a mock server using postman and integrated frontend